Japan Rail Pass for Families: How to Choose Between JR and Regional Passes in 2025

 Q: What is the luggage allowance on Japan’s Shinkansen for families?

-A: On most Shinkansen, each passenger can bring up to two pieces of luggage, each with total dimensions (length + width + height) up to 160 cm, without a reservation.
-For oversized luggage (over 160 cm up to 250 cm), advance reservations are required on Tokaido, Sanyo, and Kyushu Shinkansen lines.
+A: On most Shinkansen trains, each passenger can bring two pieces of luggage up to 30 kg each, with total dimensions up to 160 cm (length + width + height) without a reservation.
+For oversized bags (160–250 cm), advance reservations are required on the Tokaido, Sanyo, and Kyushu lines.
 Families can also use luggage forwarding services (Takuhaibin) for convenience.

 Q: Can I use my Japan Rail Pass to get from Narita or Haneda Airport into Tokyo with my family?

-A: Yes, the Japan Rail Pass covers several routes from both Narita (NRT) and Haneda (HND) airports into Tokyo.
-From Narita, you can use the Narita Express (N’EX), which is fully covered.
-From Haneda, the Tokyo Monorail to Hamamatsucho Station is covered, where you can then transfer to JR lines.
-These are excellent options for families as they offer direct connections and comfortable travel.
+A: Yes, the JR Pass covers airport transfers.
+From Narita, families can ride the Narita Express (N’EX) directly into Tokyo.
+From Haneda, the Tokyo Monorail to Hamamatsucho is included, where you can transfer to JR lines.
+These routes are comfortable and family-friendly.

 Q: Can I share a single Japan Rail Pass among my family members?